-Disability Services for Students
+Disability Services at Southwestern

 What is a disability?

+A disability is a psychological, physical, or cognitive condition that substantially limits a major life activity.
 Examples of life activities are moving, communicating, seeing, hearing, thinking, sleeping, eating, etc. The disability can be temporary or permanent.

 Mission of Disability Services for Students